-Parents and carers have a legal duty to ensure that their children attend school regularly, if they are of compulsory school age and registered at a school (see appendix for details of how the law applies to school attendance and how "parent" is defined in law).
+Parents and carers have a legal duty to ensure that their children attend school regularly, if they are of compulsory school age and registered at a school (see the appendix for details of how the law applies to school attendance and how "parent" is defined in law).

-Parents and pupils should know the times the school day starts and finishes and when the register closes (see section 4, below); the processes for requesting leave (see section 3.4, below); and the process for informing school of the reason for unexpected absence (as follows).
+Parents and pupils should know the times the school day starts and finishes and when the register closes (see section 4, below), the processes for requesting leave (see section 3.4), and the process for informing school of the reason for unexpected absence (as follows).

-If your child is going to be absent, parents must inform school as soon as possible and at the latest by 9.15 am on the first day of absence by calling school on 01706 873123.
+If your child is going to be absent, parents must inform school as soon as possible and at the latest by 9.15 am on the first day of absence via the school app School Spider or School Gateway app or by calling school on 01706 873123